Masdevallia/data-analysis-pipeline/README.md

     * *mail.py*: functions related to generating the email report.
     * *pdf.py*: functions related to generating the PDF report.
     * *webscraping.py*: functions related to the web scraping process.
-* *cleaningprocess.py*: Contains all Python code and commands used in the importing, cleaning, manipulation, and exporting of the final cleaned and enriched data set.
-* *main.py*: Contains the pipeline.

 ![Michelin Guide](/images/michelin_petit.png)